KorfLab/learning-C/README.md

 		int age;
 	};

 That is, each property of a struct has an identifier (e.g. name, age) and a variable type (e.g. char array, integer).
 To get to a specific property of a struct, you use dot syntax as in `variable.name` and `variable.age`.
+This all looks like object-oriented programming in Python.
+However, most of the time the objects don't bind to functions.
+So you will see `obj.name` but you will very rarely see `obj.method()` (although I do this on occasion).

-Later, we will use pointers to structs which will have a similar but distinct representation: `variable->name` and `variable->age`.
+Later, we will use pointers to structs which uses the arrow representation: `variable->name` and `variable->age`.
+If you are a Perl programmer, this may give you a warm, fuzzy feeling.

 ## Arrays ##

-Arrays are linear collections of variables all of the same type.
-In C, arrays have a fixed size when they are created.
-As such, there are no functions to append or push data onto them.
-They cannot grow and they don't know how many elements you have decided to use.
+In Python, lists can contain variables of mixed types, but not in C. All of the elements of a C array must be of the same type.
+Not only that, but when you create an array, you must say exactly how large you want it to be.
+As such, there is no `append()` function.
+C arrays cannot grow and they don't know how many elements you have decided to use.
 You have to manage their size and keep track of how much of the array is currently in use.

 As we saw earlier with strings (which are arrays of type char terminated with `\0`), it is possible to accidentally access arrays beyond their final index.
 This is probably the most common type of catastrophic error.

 ## Functions ##

-This is unfinished...

-First, a word about scope.
-The scope of a variable is where it is visible.
-Most modern languages don't use global scope very much.
-However, in C, all of the functions are generally in global scope.
-That means you can't have two different functions with the same name coming from different libraries.
-You also can't have global variables with the same name.

-In many modern languages, each package has its own namespace.
-If you want to define `printf()` in a specific namespace, there's nothing preventing you from doing that as `mypackage.printf()`.
-However, in C, you cannot do this.
-Every function has to have a unique name.
-For this reason, developers often put a unique-ish prefix on the front of their functions.
-For example, I might use my initials to make `ik_printf()`.
-Another way to prevent your global variables from colliding with other global variables and functions is to declare them as `static`.

-In C, functions always have exactly one return value.
-For example, if you have a function called `sum()` that takes two numbers, you would expect that it would return the sum of those numbers.
-You would also expect that it didn't change those numbers in any way.
-Put another way, functions do this:

-+ have a single return value
-+ have no side-effects (don't change their input values)
+In Python, functions can return multiple values, but in C every function has at most one return value.
+For example, the `main()` function returns an integer.

+	int main() {...}

+If you don't want a function to return anything, you can have it return void.

+	void function() {...}

-What if you want a function to return multiple values?
-For example, let's say you have a `stats()` function that should return the min, max, mean, median, etc. There's more than one way to accomplish this.
-One way is to send in the memory locations of the variables you want to set.
+So what happens if you want a function to return multiple values?
+For example, let's say you have a `stats()` function that should return the min, max, mean, median, etc. How do you get the individual values?
+Simple: return a struct.

+	s = stats(values);
+	s.max
+	s.mean

+There is another way, which is to send in memory locations to the function and have the function fill the variables.
+This violates my "functions don't have side-effects" rule.
+Passing memory addresses to functions is pure evil (even though it shows up in most textbooks).

+## Scope ##

+At some point in the too distant future, we will be compiling programs that contain multiple files.
+For example, let's imagine there is a library that defines functions for `sum()` and `product()`.
+We want to combine this with our program containing functions `max()` and `main()`.

++ some_library.c
+	+ int sum(int a, int b) return a + b;
+	+ int product(int a, int b) return a * b;
++ program.c
+	+ int max(int a, int b) return a > b ? b : a;
+	+ int main() {...}

+In Python, each file has its own namespace.
+For example, you might do `some_library.sum()`.
+In C, there is no dot syntax that divides the namespace.
+In C, all of the functions are in the same global namespace.
+This means that each function needs a completely unique name.
+Consequently develoeprs often prefix their functions with their initials or some other identifying token.
+For example, if I wanted to make my own version of `printf()`, I might call it `ik_printf()` or if this was part of a larger biological sequences library I might call it `bs_printf()`.

+You can also declare variables in the global namespace.
+But just like functions, they cannot have the same names as other variables (or functions for that matter).
+By convention, global variables should start with a capital letter.
+If you want to make a variable a constant, use the `const` keyword.
+By convention, it should also be in all capitals.

+	int GlobalVariable = 3;        // can be changed
+	const int GLOBAL_CONSTANT = 5; // cannot be changed

+	int main () {
+		int thing; // lowercase as all local variables should be }

+If you're worried about polluting the global namespace with your variables and functions (and you should be), you can make these private to a specific file with the keywords `static`.

+	static int Mine; // global and private to the file

+The variable `Mine` cannot be reached by any piece of code that isn't in the same file where `Mine` is defined.
+It isn't part of the global namespace.

 ## Pointers ##